A Closer Look Between B2B and B2C Marketing Techniques

 Let’s imagine that you are a farmer trying to sell crops of apples.

 If you were using B2B marketing to pitch your apples to a supermarket, you would need to present detailed information about your apples: the type, how many trees you have in your orchard, how many apples are usually harvested each week or season, how many you can guarantee the store receives on a routine basis, and so on.

-If you were using B2C marketing to pitch your apples to consumers at a farmer’s market, you would need to present information in an emotional, relatable way: how juicy your apples are, the flavor profile, how great they would taste in a pie or as part of breakfast, and so on.
+If you were using Customer marketing to pitch your apples to customers at a farmer’s market, you would need to present information in an emotional, relatable way: how juicy your apples are, the flavour profile, how great they would taste in a pie or as part of breakfast, and so on.

 If you are interested in our services, then please contact BDP Agency on 0333 200 1860 or fill in the contact us form to request a call back.